The 118 Challenge - YMCA DownsLink Group

 Create your online fundraising page and you're all set.

-Your fundraising pack will provide best practice and guide you in setting up your fundraising page and sharing it with everyone you know!
+Your fundraising pack will give you some fundraising tips and guide you in setting up your fundraising page and sharing it with everyone you know!

 Ideas